-- The ALCO closely monitors the interest rate movements and issues directions to lending and borrowing units on interest rate strategies. - The Risk Management Department conducts regular stress testing to assess interest rate sensitivity on LBF's asset and liability portfolios and gauge the likely financial impact under adverse scenarios.
+- " LBF's ALCO provides oversight for the management of Interest Rate Risk.
+The ALCO closely monitors the interest rate movements and issues directions to lending and borrowing units on interest rate strategies. - " The Risk Management Department conducts regular stress testing to assess interest rate sensitivity on LBF's asset and liability portfolios and gauge the likely financial impact under adverse scenarios.